LightDestory/Personal-Portfolio/README.md

 2. Install the dependencies using the following command inside the repository folder: `npm install`
 3. Make your chances
-4. Use the following command to run a testing web-server: `parcel index.html`
+4. Use the following command to run a testing web-server: `npx parcel index.html`
-5. Get your production-ready, inside the *dist* folder, using the following command: `parcel build index.html`
+5. Get your production-ready, inside the *dist* folder, using the following command: `npx parcel build index.html`

 ### :large_blue_diamond: License :copyright: